pp00704831/BANet-TIP-2022/README.md

 python train.py
 ```
 ### **Testing**
-Download the GoPro pretrained weights into './checkpoints'
+Download the GoPro trained model into './checkpoints'

 **For testing on GoPro dataset**
 ```